-- Graduate students, post-graduate students or undergraduates who will have junior status in the fall of 2016.
+- Graduate students, post-graduate students or undergraduates who will have junior status in the fall.

 - Applicants must be attending an accredited four-year college, a two-year campus that is part of a larger college or University, or an accredited technical college.

 - Applicants must be pursuing a degree or research project in natural resource management or a closely related field.